nandap4790/dashboard/README.md

 # dashboard

-This assignment is built on React.
+This task is built on React.
 SCSS used for styling.

 Babel + Webpack used for precompiling assets.